A Going-Down principle for ample groupoids and the Baum-Connes conjecture: The Going-Down Principle

 By going 'zick-zack' in this diagram we get the following diagram:

+Each of the columns of this diagram is an inductive sequence of abelian groups, and in fact a subsequence of the inductive system defining topological K-theory with coefficients.
+Hence, by an elementary argument, the limits of these two sequences are the groups $\K_*^{\mathrm{top}}(G;A)$ and $\K_*^{\mathrm{top}}(G;B)$ respectively, as indicated.
 Whenever we have such a diagram, the inductive limits must be isomorphic, such that the isomorphism commutes with the diagram (i.e. it is exactly the morphism induced by taking Kasparov-product in each step).
+This completes the first step of the proof.

-Consequently, it is enough to show that is an isomorphism for each compact open set $K\subseteq G$.
-Since each $P_K(G)$ is (the geometric realization of) a proper, $G$-compact finite dimensional $G$-simplicial complex and its barycentric subdivision is $G$-equivariantly homeomorphic to it, it is sufficient to show that
+Let us now proceed with the second reduction step.
+The main advantage of working with the spaces $P_K(G)$ is that it is (the geometric realization of) a proper, $G$-compact finite dimensional $G$-simplicial complex, and its barycentric subdivision is $G$-equivariantly homeomorphic to it.
+In fact we don't need the special model $P_K(G)$ in what follows and will prove that

-is an isomorphism for every typed, proper, $G$-compact $G$-simplcial complex $X$ of finite dimension.
+is an isomorphism for every typed, proper, $G$-compact $G$-simplicial complex $X$ of finite dimension.

-In the second step we will use an induction argument on the dimension $n$ of $X$ to reduce the problem to the zero dimensional case.
+To do so we will use an induction argument on the dimension $n$ of $X$ to reduce the problem to the zero dimensional case.
 If $X$ is (the geometric realization) of a $0$-dimensional complex it follows from the discussion after Remark \ref{ImagesOfSections}, that the anchor map $X\rightarrow G^{(0)}$ has the property, that every point in $X$ has a compact open neighbourhood, such that the anchor map restricts to a homeomorphism onto its image on that neighbourhood.
 Consequently, Proposition \ref{ZeroDimensionalCase} tells us that $\cdot\otimes x:\KK_*^G(C_0(X),A)\rightarrow \KK_*^G(C_0(X),B)$ is an isomorphism.

 Now let $X$ be a $G$-simplicial complex of dimension $n>0$, $Y$ be its $n-1$-skeleton, and $U=X\setminus Y$ the union of all open $n$-simplices.
 Then we get a $G$-equivariant exact sequence

 As $Y$ is clearly $G$-invariant, \cite[Lemma~3.9]{Tu12} yields the following commutative diagram with exact columns: